shivanshdave/2020-432/README.md

 # 2020-432

-This will be the public web site for Dr. Thomas E. Love's 432 course in Spring 2020 at Case Western Reserve University.
+Welcome to Dr. Thomas E. Love's 432 course in Spring 2020 at Case Western Reserve University.

 ## When and Where?